Novartis Submits Panobinostat For FDA Approval As New Treatment For Multiple Myeloma, Gains Priority Review

 Another HDAC inhibitor, Zolinza (vorinostat), has also been studied as a potential new treatment for multiple myeloma.
 However, it was recently shown to have had only a small impact on progression-free survival when used in combination with Velcade in relapsed/refractory myeloma patients (see related Beacon news).

 For more information about the panobinostat trial results presented this morning and panobinostat's regulatory status, see the Novartis press release.

 - FDA Postpones Decision On Panobinostat Approval Application

 - Panobinostat FDA Review On Schedule, Novartis Says

 - Beacon Breaking News - Carfilzomib To Get Standard, Not Priority, FDA Review

-- FDA Sets Date For Carfilzomib Advisory Committee Meeting
+- Live Coverage Of The Panobinostat FDA Advisory Committee Meeting